Finschia/finschia-sdk/docs/core/proto-docs.md

-<a name="lbm.token.v1.QueryGrantsResponse"></a>
+<a name="lbm.token.v1.QueryGranteeGrantsResponse"></a>

-### QueryGrantsResponse
+### QueryGranteeGrantsResponse
-QueryGrantsResponse is the response type for the Query/Grants RPC method
+QueryGranteeGrantsResponse is the response type for the Query/GranteeGrants RPC method

 | Field | Type | Label | Description |